An overview of dementia

 Women are also more likely to be affected indirectly by dementia, as the burden of caring for people with dementia still tends to fall to female family members.
 A large proportion of formal care workers are also women, so women are more likely to be involved in dementia care both in a professional and a personal capacity.

-8. A family history of Dementia means I will get Dementia
+8. A family history of dementia means that I will have the condition, too

 Most forms of dementia are not predictable and even with a strong family history, you are not at a significantly increased risk of developing dementia.
 There are some forms of dementia which do have a genetic element to them, but most forms of dementia are more influenced by other factors and other conditions than by genetics.
 Some of the factors that can make a person more likely to develop some kinds of dementia can even be prevented or managed, such as some risk of vascular disease.
 In short, it is absolutely not a foregone conclusion that you will get dementia if you have a close family member with the condition.